Incorporating Brian's proofing edits.

 similar to how React itself does it and we will discuss React's actual

-similar to how React itself does it and well discuss React's actual
+similar to how React itself does it and we’ll discuss React's actual

 implementation later when we talk about Fibers.